notepad-plus-plus/notepad-plus-plus/CONTRIBUTING.md

   ```
   (It does not change anything for built-in types but it would bring consistency)

 4. ##### Avoid using pointers.
-Prefer references.
+References are preferred instead.
 You might need the variable to be assigned a NULL value: in this case the NULL value has semantics and must be checked.
 Wherever possible, use a SmartPtr instead of old-school pointers.

 5. ##### Avoid using new if you can use automatic variable.
 However, avoid `shared_ptr` as much as possible.
 Prefer `unique_ptr` instead.